Azure/node-label-operator/README.md

 2. Set up the Kubernetes ConfigMap.
 It must be named 'node-label-controller' and have namespace 'node-label-controller-system' to allow to controller to watch it in addition to nodes. `kubectl apply -f samples/configmap.yaml`.
 If you don't, default settings will be used.
     1. `syncDirection`: Direction of synchronization.
 Default is `arm-to-node`.
 Other options are `two-way` and `node-to-arm`.
     2. `labelPrefix`: The node label prefix, with a default of `azure.tags`.
 An empty prefix will be permitted.
+However if you use an empty prefix, node labels will not be deleted when the corresponding ARM tag is deleted so using a non-empty prefix is strongly recommended.
-    3. `tagPrefix`: The tag label prefix...
+    3. `tagPrefix`: Not supported currently.
     4. `conflictPolicy`: The policy for conflicting tag/label values.
 ARM tags or node labels can be given priority.
 ARM tags have priority by default
     (`arm-precedence`).
 Another option is to not update tags and raise Kubernetes event (`ignore`) and `node-precedence`.
     5. `resourceGroupFilter`: The controller can be limited to run on only nodes within a resource group filter (i.e. nodes that exist in RG1, RG2, RG3).
     Default is `none` for no filter.
 Otherwise, use name of (single) resource group.
     6. `minSyncPeriod`: The minimum interval between updates to a node, in a format accepted by golang time library for Duration.
 Decimal numbers followed by time unit suffix.
 Valid time units are "ns", "us", "ms", "s", "m", "h".
 Ex: "300ms", "1.5h", or "2h45m".
+It may take one default period (5m) for this to update.
 3. You can edit `config/manager/manager.yaml`. `sync-period` is the maximum time between calls to reconcile.
 The default is "10h".
 4. To run the controller locally, run `make` to build the controller, then `make run` to run the controller on your cluster.
 To deploy the controller in your cluster, make sure IMG is set (for example, "<github-username>/node-label-manager") and run `make docker-build docker-push` and `make deploy`.